 Ultimately, the conditions outshined the course at Madera.
 The layout is fine, but nothing overly distinctive.
 At the same time, the conditions varied a little between the front and back nines.
 It was interesting.

-The front was really well kept all the way around.
-There are some outer areas that have obviously gone through some “turf reduction” protocols because of the drought.
+The front was really well-kept all the way around.
+There were some outer areas that have obviously gone through some “turf reduction” protocols because of the drought.
 Everything in play, however, was fantastic.
 The tee boxes were nice.
 The fairways were excellent and the rough was thick and deep.
 The cuts looked super clean and everything was framed so nicely.
 The conditions on the front nine here right now would rival even the highest-end resort courses in SoCal, except for maybe those in the Palm Springs area.

 Then, on the back nine things were not quite as sharp.
 The tee boxes were fine and the fairways were still quite good.
 They were still a clear notch down from the front, though.
 The rough was an entirely different story.
 It varied wildly on the back nine.
 There were still some nice lush sections and generally everything looked pretty good from afar as you’ll see in the pictures.
 But then up close there were a lot more bare and patchy areas, too.
 It was okay, but felt like a bit of a step down after the front was so nicely kept.